FAQ

 How do I switch from one project to another?

-• While working from an activated project, enter state projects in your terminal to view a list of the projects that are installed locally on your machine.
+• While working from a project, enter state projects in your terminal to view a list of the projects that are installed locally on your machine.

 • After finding the project you want from the list, exit your currently activated project by typing exit into the command line.
 This will deactivate your project.